Our 3 step admissions process

 Is Bethel the Right Place for My Child?

 There are some challenges that require care Bethel is not equipped to provide.
 If Bethel is not the right fit, our staff can help you with a referral for appropriate care.
-There are

 These are the common reasons children grades 6 to 12 find help at Bethel: